Online sky atlases from the 20th century

 Best Objects in the New General Catalog, A.J.
 Crayon and Steve Coe, 1990.
 A list used by the Saguaro Astronomy Club, Phoenix, AZ.
 A list on the SEDS website is here.

-Caldwell List (C), Robert Moore, 1995.
+Caldwell List (C), Patrick Moore, 1995.
 A collection of 109 of the most impressive celestial objects taken from the NGC and IC catalogs that were not included in Messier's list.
-Wikipedia article list.
+The Astronomical League page has information and links about the Caldwell observing program.

-The RASC's Finest NGC Objects List, Alan Dyer, 1995.
-A list of the 110 best deep sky objects used by the Royal Astronomical Society of Canada.
 The objects are arranged by viewing season.
-Information about the list and the certificate awards is on the RASC Finest NGC Objects page.
+Information about the list and the certificate awards is on the RASC

-TAAS 200 Observing List, The Albuquerque Astronomical Society, 1995.
 A list of the best 200 non-Messier objects easily visible from central New Mexico (objects north of declination -48).
-This list was intended for intermediately experienced and equipped observes.
-The society site has a page about the list with its history and observing strategies.

 The Herschel 500 Double Star List: A Selection of Herschel's Class I to Class V Double Stars, Bruce MacEvoy, 2011.